 Integration Rules

-To support the Safety to Clinical Operations Vault Connection, it may be necessary to transform data from the source Vault’s data model to fit within the target Vault’s data model.
-You can use Integration Rules to incorporate configurable rules for mapping object and document fields between two Vaults.
+To support the Safety-Clinical Operations Vault Connection, it may be necessary to transform data from the source Vault’s data model to fit within the target Vault’s data model.
+You can use Integration Rules to incorporate configurable rules for mapping object and document fields between two (2) Vaults.

 Queues

-This feature includes two (2) standard message processing queues queues: one (1) on the Safety Vault and one (1) on the Clinical Operations Vault.
+This feature includes four (4) standard message processing queues: two (2) on the Safety Vault and two (2) on the Clinical Operations Vault.
 You can access and manage these queues from Admin > Connections > Spark Queues.

 In the Safety Vault: